lexicHQ/docs/getting-started.rst

 |image1|

 Intents are the building blocks of your bot.
-An intent contains conversation blocks and expressions that can trigger it.
-You can also trigger an intent by an user event like button click.
+An intent contains expressions and responses.
+You can also trigger an intent by a user event (e.g.button click) or by typing the expression or keyword that you have defined in the "Expressions" tab.

-Here are the definiation of the basic intents that are the building blocks of your bot.
+Here is the definition of the basic intents that are the building blocks of your bot.

 +-----------------------+-----------------------+-----------------------+
 | Intent Name           | Description           | Required              |